 Those are much more expensive.
 The industry wants assurances if they need the Coast Guard they can use the radio that’s found on every deck of every boat in the fleet.
 Not to mention anglers and hunters with only handheld equipment.

 “VHF radios have been for decades the primary go-to source to get a hold of the Coast Guard,” says Jerry Dzugan, the director of the Alaska Marine Education Safety Association in Sitka.
-“That’s what we’ve taught everyone in our classes for decades, so what they’re saying is ‘Well you’re going to have these other things instead,’ and that’s unacceptable.”
+“That’s what we’ve taught everyone in our classes for decades, so what they’re saying is ‘Well you’re going to have to have these other things instead,’ and that’s unacceptable.”

 The Coast Guard also recommends mariners have working EPIRBs.
 Those are Emergency Position Indicating Radio Beacons.
 But Dzugan says that’s a last resort option.